-Understanding how insurance works is easier if you are able to recognize the differences among various terms.
+Understanding how health or medical insurance works is easier if you are able to recognize the differences among various terms.
 Here is a look at the primary phrases that you should understand to get a better idea of what insurance coverage actually means for you.

 What is Health Insurance?

 Health insurance provides coverage that pays a portion of your health care costs.
 Depending on the insurance contract you purchase for a monthly premium, your insurance can cover some or all of your fees for medical services.

 Also referred to as a copayment, a copay is the cost you have to pay for a covered service, including physician visits, medical procedures, and prescriptions.
 In many cases, you must meet your deductible in full before copays become active.

 A deductible is the amount of money you must pay before your insurance plan begins to cover your health care services.
 It is set at a predetermined amount at the time you purchase your insurance plan.
 Once the deductible is met, your coinsurance or copayments come into play along with your insurance, which is designed to pay a portion of your expenses for healthcare services

 A visit to the emergency room can be expensive, particularly if you are working with a high-deductible insurance plan.
 If your deductible hasn’t been met, you are responsible to pay the full amount of the bill.
 However, current regulations provided by the Affordable Care Act make it necessary for emergency rooms to charge their patients at in-network rates, keeping the costs lower for anyone who finds it necessary to go to the ER.

 Each provider bills patients for the services they receive.
 Before deductibles are met, the patient is responsible for the entire amount.
 Once copayments are activated, patients pay this amount, which varies according to the terms of the insurance coverage.
 If no copayment is involved, patients pay the difference between the allowable amount paid by the insurance company and the provider’s charge.